pnlbwh/pnldash/README.md

 If you see some paths that should be part of your project, edit `pnldash.yml` and add them to your pipelines. `pnldash extra` should now no longer show them.

-## Workflow
+## Typical Workflow

-Typically, you'll write your `pnldash.yml` and run `pnldash status` and `pnldash extra` to see what extraneous files are detected and to get an overview of your pipeline outputs.
-Usually you'll notice some files that should be part of your project, so you'll edit `pnldash.yml` to add those paths to one or more of your pipelines, and then run `pnldash extra` again.
+Typically, you'll write `pnldash.yml` and then run `pnldash status` and `pnldash extra` to see what extraneous files are detected, and to get an overview of your pipeline outputs.
+Usually you'll notice some files that should be part of your project, so you'll edit `pnldash.yml` to add those paths to one or more of your pipelines, and then run `pnldash extra` once again.
 Once you're satisfied that all of your project files are accounted for, you can begin to delete some of the extraneous files.
 For example, to delete all the extraneous vtk files:

     pnldash extra | grep -E '\.vtk$' | xargs rm

-After this you'll have to update the cached `.pnldash/all_image_files.txt` again by running `pnldash find`.
+To update the result of `pnldash extra` and `pnldashs status` you need to update the cached `.pnldash/all_image_files.txt` by running `pnldash find`.
 Then `pnldash status` and `pnldash extra` will no longer include the extraneous files.

-So a typical workflow looks like this:
+So, a typical workflow looks like this:

     pnldash init
     # edit pnldash.yml